qrqiuren/site-myhdl-dev/gsoc/gsoc_app_template.md

   preliminary, we will use it to help monitor your progress throughout the program.
 Also understand that during the project you will issue weekly progress reports against that plan on your blog.
+* We also strongly encourage participants to generate a presentation and present on there project at a conference.
+Regional Python conferences are great as well as the Embedded Systems Conference (ESC) or various IEEE gatherings.

 In planning your project, indicate where you expect certain tests to pass and when documentaiton will be completed.
 Also indicate